mfojtik/openshift-docker-registry/README.md

 git push
 ```

-Installing dependencies will take some time, but when it finished, you should
+Installing dependencies will take some time, but when it finishes, you should
 have the Docker registry running at `http://registry-NAMESPACE.rhcloud.com`.

 ## How to use it